All pages

 When provisioning new identities through Lifecycle Management, unique attributes like usernames, login IDs, or email addresses must not conflict with existing values.
 Fallback formatters provide an automated way to generate alternative values when conflicts arise, ensuring provisioning can proceed without manual intervention.

-You can configure fallback formatters when configuring a Sync Identities Action to ensure new users can be onboarded efficiently, regardless of naming conflicts.
+You can configure fallback formatters when configuring a to ensure new users can be onboarded efficiently, regardless of naming conflicts.

 Use Case: Username Conflicts